 - Lightly beat eggs.

-- Heat butter until hot.
+- Heat butter until melted.
 Add sugar and stir.

 - Immediately add eggs to mixture.

-- Stir in dry ingredients, folding in mixture to prevent sticking.
+- Stir in dry ingredients, folding in mixture to prevent sticking together.

 - Tap pan to remove air.